howtosteps/aws-eks/docs/create-cluster.md

 In this section, we will create a simple cluster using `eksctl`

 ## Create Yaml file
-The first step is to create a .yaml file.
-Let's call it `eks-cluster-ng.yaml`.
-Copy the following contents :
+Create folder `cluster-ng`.
+The first step is to create a simple yaml file in this folder.
+Let's call it `eks-cluster.yaml`.
+Copy the following contents to it:

 ```
 apiVersion: eksctl.io/v1alpha5